Fun Indoor Activities in Myrtle Beach, South Carolina

 Need a break from the sun?

-Here in Myrtle Beach, we enjoy a much milder winter than many experience further North.
-Even in January, we’ll see temperatures in the 60s on occasion!
-But as we head into January and February, it’s a good time to explore some of the great indoor activities the Myrtle Beach area has to offer.
-This quick list of favorites also doubles as good rainy day activities if you see a cloudy forecast while on vacation.
+Every day is a good day to explore some of the great indoor activities the Myrtle Beach area has to offer.
+This quick list of favorites also doubles as good rainy day back up plan if you see a cloudy forecast while on vacation.

 Probably one of the more well-known and popular indoors attractions in our area, there is a lot to love about Ripley’s Aquarium.
 The Penguin Exhibit is a must-see for the whole family!
 From the Planet Jellies exhibit to the live show at Rainbow Rock, I always learn something new.
 It’s easy to navigate with children, holds their attention and offers lots of hands-on learning opportunities.
 Lastly, check out their events calendar for fun activities on weekends throughout the months of January and February.
 The Aquarium also recently added a new Sloth Exhibit featuring the cutest two-toed sloths, Rico and Cleo.

 The Franklin G. Burroughs-Simeon B. Chapin Art Museum (aka the Myrtle Beach Art Museum) is the only art museum in Myrtle Beach offering 11 galleries throughout the year.
 Aside from the incredible works of local, regional and national artists, one of the best things about the Myrtle Beach Art Museum is that it’s free to visit.
 There is no admission fee!
 They also offer a variety of classes, workshops, talks, community and family days and more throughout the year, though occasionally those have an extra cost.
 We’ve loved every event we’ve ever attended and visited the museum multiple times throughout the year.
 They’re open every day except Monday and are located near The Market Common in a historic beach home facing the ocean.